 Another hypothesis we wanted to validate, was our assumption that visitors just ignore the slider.
 Either because it rotates too fast or it doesn’t address their needs, the reasons may vary.
-We decided to run an A/B test that would compare the dynamic banners to the static one and also test if personalizing the message works better.
+We decided to run an A/B test (which is just one of many experiments in our Experiment toolbox handout) that would compare the dynamic banners to the static one and also test if personalizing the message works better.

 As it was difficult to customize the message for the non registered visitors, we ran the test only with the customers that are logged in the page.
 We showed a slider with three banners to half the users and half of them were shown a static hero banner – which was just the same as the first banner in the slider.
 Its main CTA was prolonging of a voice plan to get a discount for a new phone.